 The considered seismic wave's arrival times were identified for each geophone.
 The General Reciprocal Method was used, with signal sources at both ends of the seismic spreads, to consider seismic wave propagation for two opposite directions.
 The measurements were realised to calculate the rock depth, and its seismic velocity (using P waves).
-The rock seismic velocities (V_S) were calculated using two methods: the reduced travel-times (the Hobson and Overton method) and the opposite apparent velocities.
+The rock seismic velocities ($V{\rm S}$) were calculated using two methods: the reduced travel-times (the Hobson and Overton method) and the opposite apparent velocities.
 The first one allows independence from the surface and rock topography effect, as well as the overburden lateral variation of its seismic velocity, but remains limited to common geophones.
 Its application remains however limited to shallow to intermediate depths refractors.
-The second one can use longer segments of opposite directions signals, improving the linear regressions accuracy, but remains affected by the surface and rock topography effect, as well as the overburden lateral variation of the seismic velocity calculated by seismic refraction is only representative of its superior part, due to the evanescent nature of the refracted wave.
+The second one can use longer segments of opposite directions signals, improving the linear regressions accuracy, but remains affected by the surface and rock topography effect, as well as the overburden lateral variation of the seismic velocity.
+Conversely to the MASW method, the seismic rock velocity calculated by seismic refraction is only representative of its superior part, due to the evanescent nature of the refracted wave.